All Episodes

 There's always been liberal bias in the media.

-You take the normal historical liberal bias and you add in Trump's derangement syndrome, and you find what you things like you find the other day.
+You take the normal historical liberal bias and you add in Trump derangement syndrome.

 It's not what he said.

-And and the fact that the press just lets her say it over and over again.
+And the fact that the press just lets her say it over and over again, Donald Trump tells lies over and over again, and he gets called on it.

-She says that and nobody notices.
+She says that, and nobody notices.

-Is it pr pretty unbelievable?
+Is it pretty unbelievable?

 So since Kamala Harris got in this race, she has never been asked about her stated position on co-sponsoring the Green New Deal with Bernie Sanders and her willingness to eliminate the filibuster to achieve that.

-She has never been asked uh about her position about government or Medicare for all, government health care for all, and the elimination of private health insurance.
+She has never been asked about her position about government or Medicare for all, government health care for all, and the elimination of private health insurance.

-Uh she's never had to answer for her tweeting out a bail fund.
+She's never had to answer for her tweeting out a bail fund.

 We had 574 riots in the summer of 2020.

-Uh she's never been asked about any of this.
+She's never been asked about any of this.

 I'm not sure I believe it.